ifuner/download-gitlab-repository/README.md

  npm run download:wokers
 ```

-# Download all warehouses of the company's intranet gitlab
+# Full download of all gitlab repositories (multi-threaded, support https/ssh to download repositories, download all remote tags and branches)

 > Please configure the ./config.js file before use